 Now, imagine, for a second, that we’re all on an airplane (don’t worry, I’m not going to force you to make airplane sounds).
 Each of us is seated with a child.
 Suddenly, the cabin pressure drops.
 The compartments above your head reveal dangly oxygen masks.
 In this moment of crisis, what are you supposed to do?
 What did the nice flight attendants and your seat pocket instructions tell you to do if this happened?
 Put on your own mask first, before assisting others.

 Though much of the research on play focuses on children, play’s oxygen-like properties– restorative, life-giving, stress relieving– can help adults.
 Through Dr. Shonkoff’s talk and other presentations today, we have explored the destructive role of toxic stress in the lives of young children.
-A child’s early experiences, largely controlled by adults, affect not just learning but also health; individuals who were maltreated in childhood experience a much higher rate of heart disease as adults (Danese et al. 2008).
+A child’s early experiences, largely controlled by adults, impact not just learning but also health; individuals who were maltreated in childhood experience a much higher rate of heart disease as adults (Danese et al. 2008).
 A primary contributor to toxic stress is maternal depression, and as Dr. Shonkoff said, information and advice alone will not buffer children from a parents’ personal wellbeing.
 We need to go beyond the pamphlet to impact the environmental roots of stress and encourage true capacity-building in adults, transforming the lives of parents.
 Chick (2001), in a summary of observations about play, says that “play disappears under stress.”
 This is echoed by Burghardt (2009), who says that play behavior is initiated when the animal is adequately fed, healthy, and free from stress; in other words, when the animal is in a “relaxed field.”
 The moderate level of arousal or anxiety created in play may be beneficial by enabling enhancement of stress response systems and developing repertoires to respond in appropriate ways to environmental stimuli.
 Sounds suspiciously like good parenting technique, doesn’t it?

 So here we are, with a quandary: Research indicates that free form play leads to the greatest advantage in brain building and plasticity in children.
 Playful experiences in a relaxed environment can make adults feel better and less depressed.
 Then why are so many children’s museums sticking with the parent information model for play?